BlueBoxWare/TocMe/README.md

 }
 ```

-## Run the `tocme` task
+## Run the `insertTocs` task

-Run the `tocme` Gradle task.
+Run the `insertTocs` Gradle task.

 This will insert the TOC in the specified document.
-When you run the `tocme` task again after changing the document, it will update the
+When you run the `insertTocs` task again after changing the document, it will update the
 TOC if necessary (to make updating possible, you should not remove the `<!-- toc -->` and `<!-- /toc -->` markers from the document after
 the TOC is inserted).